TL;DR

 How does Nextdoor make money from contractors?

 Nextdoor monetizes contractors through Nextdoor Ads, sponsored business posts, and a Business Page program.
 Contractors can claim a Business Page and pay for promoted reach to neighborhoods.
-ProFix Directory uses flat $10–$35/year per metro pricing instead, with no neighborhood-by-neighborhood ad bidding.
-The two pricing structures are very different.
+ProFix Directory is not a neighborhood ad network or lead marketplace; contractors can optionally claim a listing for $99/year, and ProFix does not sell homeowner information into a lead marketplace.

 Should I use Nextdoor or ProFix Directory?

 Use Nextdoor when you want hyperlocal recommendations from people on your block — a sitter, a lost cat, a hyperlocal-specific service, or word-of-mouth on a specific neighborhood contractor.
-Use ProFix Directory when you want to verify an Ohio contractor's license, permit history, and Secretary of State registration.
-The best workflow for licensed trades is often: ask Nextdoor for names, then look those names up on ProFix to confirm the credentials, then call.
+Use ProFix Directory when you want transparent public-record evidence, board-verified-active license status where live, official board lookup links elsewhere, and Ohio permit history where available.
+The best workflow for licensed trades is often: ask Nextdoor for names, then look those names up on ProFix to confirm the evidence, then call.
 Two independent signals beats one.

 Why is hyperlocal not the same as license-verified?

 A hyperlocal recommendation tells you the contractor showed up, was friendly, and finished the job for your neighbor.
-It does not tell you whether the contractor holds the right state license, pulled the required permit, carries current insurance, or registered with the Ohio Secretary of State.
+It does not tell you whether the contractor holds the right state license, pulled the required permit, or carries current insurance.
 For unlicensed trades (handyman, landscaping, paint), hyperlocal trust may be enough.
 For licensed trades (plumbing, HVAC, electrical, fire-protection, water-well), state-record verification matters because uninsured or unlicensed work can fail inspection, void homeowner's insurance, or create resale issues.

 Sources and what we got wrong